Supply chain efficiency is important in every aspect of a retail business.

 Why the Retail Industry Needs Big Data-driven Analytics Technology

 Both big and small retailers are increasingly adopting predictive analytics based on machine learning for their supply chain management activities.
-They rely on the technology to create efficiencies in compartmentalized processes and sophisticated systems.
+There is a high demand for skilled candidates with a specialization in analytics who can deal with complex data to improve the organization’s bottom line.
+They rely on technology to create efficiencies in compartmentalized processes and sophisticated systems.
 Their end game is to use this technology in saving operational costs and making their supply chain activities much simpler and efficient.

 As retailers are adopting big data-driven analytics technology, there are certain areas that they are keenly focusing on to drive efficiencies in their supply chains.
 They are using this approach to not only stay ahead in their industry but to also boost innovation in their enterprises.
 The areas that they're focusing on include the fulfillment of customer needs quickly, the reduction of downtime, maximizing of shrinkage and cutting of stock as discussed below.